 Orchard road is mainly if you are interested in doing a lot of shopping with a lot of high-end shops and 4-5 star hotels.
 And Marina Bay is more for exploring the area which has expensive 4-5 star hotels around the Harbour, City Hall, and Gardens by the Bay.

-Chinatown is a great place for food and shopping and to wander around.
+Chinatown is a great place for food and shopping and wandering around.
 There is a great range of budget hotels.
 While Little India also has a good range of smaller budget hotels and hostels and plus a good place to wander.

 Getting A Singapore Tourist Visa